Micha-ohne-el/DeeplKt/readme.md

 * Support for WASM – need to figure out how to run unit tests.
 * Support for more Apple platforms (tvOS, watchOS, etc.) – need to figure out how to run unit tests.
   Might be added on a best-effort basis.
+* Build a translation request that can be reused without having to specify all options all over again.